amitojdeep/amitoj-blogs/_posts/2017-7-20-traffic-sign-reco.md

 Let's see how the model trains,
 <img src="https://github.com/amitojdeep/amitoj-blogs/blob/master/assets/training-progress.png?raw=true" width="692" height="717" >

-The training goes on pretty much ideally and it stablizes to accuracy of **99.5%** on training set and about **99.9%** on test set.
+The training goes on pretty much ideally and it stabilizes to accuracy of **99.5%** on training set and about **99.9%** on test set.
 It took me around 3 hours to train one instance of the model.

 Now, I will generate predictions on the test set and upload them to GTSRB.